nazreinkaram/php-purelist/README.md

 # Features

 - **Clean and Minimalistic Design**: The script provides a clutter-free interface, allowing your directory structure to take center stage.
+- **Effortless Navigation:** Quickly browse through directories and access files with just a few clicks.
+- **State Persistence**: The script remembers the user's last visited directory and file selections, allowing them to resume their browsing session from where they left off.
 - **Easy Installation**: Simply place the `index.php` file in the desired directory, and it will work.
-- **Effortless Navigation:** Quickly browse through directories and access files with just a few clicks.

 # Usage